Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 and the detection platform.

 But can we go further?
 Why stop at event logs at all?
-Being on the endpoint directly actually provides access to a whole class of new log sources which are far beyond the simple event logs collected by the system.
+Being on the endpoint directly actually provides access to a whole class of new data sources which are far beyond the simple event logs collected by the system.
 For example, we can directly examine registry keys, search for and parse files on the endpoint and much more.